An Insider’s Guide to Aberdeen

 - Dyce Airport is around 7 miles from Union Square.
 The Jet Bus leaves regularly from the Union Square to the airport and takes approximately 25 to 40 minutes depending on the time of day.
 The Jet Bus service also leaves from the NorthLink Terminal at certain times of the day.
 Other transport options to the airport include taxis or the train which leaves regularly throughout the day and stops in Dyce.

-- Sport Aberdeen is located on the beach boulevard and includes a gym, swimming pool and flumes.
+- Sport Aberdeen is located on the beach boulevard and includes a gym and a swimming pool.

 - Aberdeen Sports Village is a world class activity centre which includes a running track, playing fields, squash courts and an entire aquatic centre.

-- Aberdeen is also home to two PURE Gyms which are located within the city centre.
-One of them (on Shiprow) can be seen from the NorthLink ferry terminal.
+- Aberdeen is also home to three PURE Gyms which are located within the city centre.
+One of them (located on Shiprow) can be seen from the NorthLink ferry terminal.

 General Hints and Tips

 - Late night shopping across the city is on Thursday evenings.
-All stores will be open to around 20:00
+Most stores will be open to around 20:00.

 - Be aware that car parks within the city tend to fill up quickly on Saturday mornings.
 Be there early to avoid crowds!